IBM-Cloud/Scalable-web-app-node/terraform/README.md

 </p>

 Click the button above for the desired cluster deployment type (Left: Vanilla Kubernetes, Right: OpenShift Kubernetes).
 This will take you to the "Create a Schematics Workspace" page.
 Fill out the required fields and click the "Create" button.
-> **NOTE:** The Terraform templates in this repository will automatically be imported into the new workspace, and the Terraform engine version will be v0.12.
+> **NOTE:** Based on the button clicked, the corresponding Terraform template from this repository will automatically be imported into the new workspace, and the Terraform engine version will be v0.12.

 ### Generate and Apply Plan